magento/merchdocs/src/catalog/product-video.md

     _Add Video_

 1. Enter the **URL** of the YouTube or Vimeo video.

+1. Click outside the field and wait for feedback on the API key or video.
+If everything checks out, Youtube provides base information of the video

 1. Enter the **Title** and **Description** of the video.